-As Scouts, we believe in preparing young people with SKILLS FOR LIFE.
-Each week, we help our young people, both male and female, aged 6-25, of every background and faith as well as those with no formal religion, enjoy fun and adventure while developing the skills they need to succeed, now and in the future.
+As Scouts, we believe in preparing young people with skills for life.
+Each week, we help our young members (male and female from age 4 to 17) from every background and faith as well as those with no religion, enjoy fun and adventure while developing the skills they need to succeed, now and in the future.
 We’re talking about teamwork, leadership and resilience – skills that have helped Scouts become everything from teachers and social workers to astronauts and Olympians.
 We help young people develop and improve key life skills.

 We believe in bringing people together.
 We celebrate diversity and stand against intolerance, always.
 We’re part of a worldwide movement, creating stronger communities and inspiring positive futures.

 North Yorkshire Scout County is, geographically, by far the of the 4 Yorkshire Scout Counties.
 It has a growing population of over 600,000 spread over 8,654 square kilometres (3,341 square miles).
 The principal ‘Urban’ areas centre on York, Harrogate and Scarborough.
 At the last census, North Yorkshire Scouts had a membership of nearly spread over from North Hambleton in the north to Selby in the south and from Scarborough in the east to Ingleborough in the west.

 Some Districts have their own websites.
 Why not take a look?